Join

 This code snippet allows you to remove plugins that have the sole purpose of allowing SVG uploads.

-WPCodeBox is not required but offers a ton of flexibility regarding functionality, security, and performance.
+WPCodeBox is not required but offers much flexibility regarding functionality, security, and performance.

 add_filter("upload_mimes", function ($mimes) {